meghananekkanti25/Airline-Customer-Satisfaction/README.md

 13. Inflight Service: $40
 14. Cleanliness: $20

 ## 🔖 Takeaway and Next Steps

-The Random Forest Classifier and the Gradient Boosting Classifier emerged as the top-performing models for our selected subsets, consistently surpassing other models in accuracy and AUC.
-Consequently, we have used these models to inform our business decisions for the respective subsets.
+The Random Forest and Gradient Boosting Classifiers emerged as the most accurate models for each subset, consistently outperforming others in terms of accuracy and AUC.
+We used these models to guide our business decisions for each group.

-Our decision performance analysis highlights that Inflight wifi service and Online Boarding are the most profitable features in terms of cost-benefit.
-Enhancements to these features could generate over $20,000 in additional revenue.
-Following these, Inflight Entertainment and Ease of Online Booking offer substantial benefits, with potential yields of approximately $10,000 and $3,500, respectively.
+Our analysis highlights that improvements to Inflight Wi-Fi Service and Online Boarding offer the greatest cost-benefit, with the potential to generate over $20,000 in additional revenue.
+Inflight Entertainment and Ease of Online Booking are also valuable, offering benefits of about $10,000 and $3,500, respectively.

-We recommend that Invistco Airlines focus on improving Inflight wifi service and Entertainment and enhancing Online Booking and Boarding services.
-Allocating more budget to these improvements is expected to boost customer satisfaction and, in turn, drive future profits and revenue growth.
+We recommend that Invistco Airlines prioritize enhancements to Inflight Wi-Fi, Entertainment, and Online Booking/Boarding services.
+Allocating more resources to these areas should help increase customer satisfaction and lead to higher profits.

 <br>
 <h2 align="center">Total Cost Benefit of Different Features</h2>